-The evolution of beliefs and practices surrounding hypnosis and hypnotherapy has been documented throughout history, from the earliest accounts to modern times.
+The Hypnotherapy Invention and evolution of beliefs surrounding hypnosis and hypnotherapy have been documented throughout history, from the earliest accounts to modern times.
 There is a rich and illustrious history behind the sacred art of hypnosis, as fascinating as the profound way in which it can transform your life.
 Have you ever wondered who invented Hypnotherapy?
 And where did Hypnotherapy originate?
 Keep reading, and I will impart some of my knowledge to you.

 Earliest Accounts Of Hypnosis In Our History

 Some of the earliest hypnosis references are found in the ancient religious centres of Egypt and Greece where people sought guidance.
 Then, hypnosis induced dreams which, when analysed, uncovered the root cause of their problems.
 Early works contain several references to hypnosis and trance.
 Wong Tai, the pioneer of Chinese medicine, wrote about practices using incantations and hand movements around 2600 BC.
 Hypnotic practices are mentioned in the Hindu Vedas written approximately 1500 BC.
 Many yogic, shamanic, voodoo, druidic, and religious rituals include references to therapeutic trance-like experiences.